gvenzl/git-db/README.md

     +++ b/PEOPLE_IDX01.sql
     @@ -0,0 +1 @@
     +CREATE INDEX PEOPLE_IDX01 ON PEOPLE (first_name);

+### git db tag
+`git db tag` tags a given commit:

+    gvenzl-mac:schema1 gvenzl$ git db commit -m "My first commit" [master (root-commit) 9b5c128] My first commit
+     2 files changed, 4 insertions(+)
+     create mode 100644 PEOPLE.sql
+     create mode 100644 PEOPLE_IDX01.sql
+    gvenzl-mac:schema1 gvenzl$ git db tag "v1" 9b5c128

+`git db tag` supports abbreviated and full commit ids.
+If you pass on the 7 characters short commit id, `git db tag` will tag every change that has a commit that starts with these 7 characters.
+If you pass on the full 40 characters commit id, `git db tag` will tag every change with that exact commit id.
+`git db tag` will not perform a `git tag` operation.
+If the user desires to tag the file objects in `git` as well, he or she will have to run `git tag` manually.

 ### git db deinit
 `git db deinit` will remove the change tracking from the databases.
 The local git repository will remain intact: